 The best way to develop your palate and understand wine is through tasting different wines side-by-side.
 Of course, tasting similar wines will help you understand the different nuances.
 It’s not helpful to compare Cabernet Sauvignon and Chardonnay — they’re completely different.
 If you’re just beginning your wine journey, trying completely different wines, like Pinot Noir and Cabernet Sauvignon, can help you understand the style you like.
-Once you know what you enjoy drinking and are ready to dive into the grape variety and style, it’s time to try vertical and horizontal tastings.
+Once you know what you enjoy drinking and are ready to dive into the grape variety and style, it’s time to try vertical and horizontal wine tastings.

 What is a Vertical Tasting?